nirvanasupermind/termite/README.md

 # Termite
 Version 1.0

 Termite is an emulator for a 16-trit unbalanced [ternary](https://en.wikipedia.org/wiki/Ternary_numeral_system) (base 3) computer written in C++11, with a clock rate of ~450 kHz.
-Termite uses trytes of 8 trits and little-endian words of 16 trits.
+Termite uses trytes of 8 trits and big-endian words of 16 trits.
 Addresses are 1 word long, so Termite can address 3^16 = 43046721 trytes of memory.
 Some example files you can run with `teremu` are provided in the examples directory.

 [Architecture document](architecture.md)